bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

     to hex:

-## Architecture

-Short answer:

-* Explain how the CPU provides concurrency or parallelism:

-* Describe assembly language and machine language:

-## Coding
+## Project Set Up

 Options for submission, whichever is easier for you:

 * Copy your source into this repo, or...

-* Submit a PR for the Sprint Challenge from the `Computer-Architecture` repo you've been using all along.
+* Submit a PR for the Sprint Challenge from the `Computer-Architecture` repo you've been using all along (in addition to the PR for `ANSWERS.md`)

-Sprint Challenge:
+## Minimum Viable Product

+Your finished project must include all of the following requirements:

+- [ ] Add the `CMP` instruction and `equal` flag to your LS-8.

+- [ ] Add the `JMP` instruction.

+- [ ] Add the `JEQ` and `JNE` instructions.

 [See the LS-8 spec for details](https://github.com/LambdaSchool/Computer-Architecture/blob/master/LS8-spec.md)

-Add the `CMP` instruction and `equal` flag to your LS-8.

-Add the `JMP` instruction.

-Add the `JEQ` and `JNE` instructions.
+In your solution, it is essential that you follow best practices and produce clean and professional results.
+Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
+It is better to submit a challenge that meets MVP than one that attempts too much and does not.

+Validate your work through testing and ensure that your code operates as designed.

 [Here is some code](sctest.ls8) that exercises the above instructions.
-It should print:
+It should
+print:

 ```
 1